 Salvation is one of the most important beliefs in Baptist theology.
 It is as foundational to Baptist convictions as doctrines like the Trinity and the inspiration of the Bible.
 But what exactly do Baptists believe about salvation that makes it so important?

-There is more to understand, however, about what Baptists believe about salvation.
+However, there is more to understand about what Baptists believe about salvation.
 For example, where do their beliefs come from?
 Do all Baptists agree about topics like predestination?
 What about the role of good works in salvation?
 Keep reading for answers to these questions and many more.

 Historically, Baptists have believed that all people, in order to be right with God, need to be “saved.”
 But what do all people need to be saved from?